catt-tung/catt-tung/README.md

 [![bootstrap](public/bootstrap.svg)](#)
 [![jwt](public/jwt.svg)](#)

-Apart from this tech stack, I'm working quite a bit on Docker and Linux skills.
+Apart from this tech stack, I'm working quite a bit on improving my Docker and Linux skills.

 ## Let's connect!
 I love meeting people in this industry.
 We can connect here, on [DevDojo](https://devdojo.com/cattkaizen) or if you prefer, here are my other handles: